With grocers projected to continue their digital transformations, five specific grocery technology trends are set to lead the way.

 Raz Golan, CEO and co-founder of smart cart maker Shopic, says that this technology is better suited to full-sized supermarkets, while Just Walk Out makes more sense economically for smaller convenience stores.

-“In three years, smart carts will be in at least hundreds of stores in each country — thousands in large countries.
+In three years, smart carts will be in at least hundreds of stores in each country — thousands in large countries.
 We will see retailers rolling this out full-on in their chains at a very fast pace.
-[We] will see the new way to shop — be it smart carts or Just Walk Out — becoming mainstream, well-known ways of grocery shopping.”
+[We] will see the new way to shop — be it smart carts or Just Walk Out — becoming mainstream, well-known ways of grocery shopping.

-Grocery technology – The Shift Away From Subscriptions
+Grocery Technology – The Shift Away From Subscriptions

-For much of 2022, free delivery subscriptions were top of mind for many major grocery chains.
+For much of last year, free delivery subscriptions were top of mind for many major grocery chains.

 Kroger, for instance, rolled out its Boost membership program, which offers free delivery and fuel deals for $59/year (or $99 for free two-hour delivery), nationwide in July.
-Meanwhile, Walmart has its Walmart+, Amazon has been looking to drive adoption of its Prime subscription with grocery shoppers, and Instacart has been expanding the capabilities of Instacart+.
+Meanwhile, Walmart has its Walmart+, Amazon has been looking to drive the adoption of its Prime subscription with grocery shoppers, and Instacart has been expanding the capabilities of Instacart+.

-Yet, with rising prices having many consumers cutting back on subscription spending, 2023 may see the turn away from these subscriptions toward digital investments that provide lower-commitment options for consumers and toward brick-and-mortar shopping.
+Yet, with rising prices having many consumers cutting back on subscription spending, we may see the turn away from these subscriptions toward digital investments that provide lower-commitment options for consumers and toward brick-and-mortar shopping.

 This was the most pronounced “scale back” across all pillars measured, outpacing the roughly 2% declines seen in consumers’ use of telemedicine and restaurant apps.